cnsuhao/engine1/docs/Markdown/MainPageFAQ.md

     physiology for medical education
 -   Meet the training needs of the military

+## What is your relationship with %BioGears?
+This physiology engine is a fork of the %BioGears project, version 6.1.1, began at Applied Research Associates, Inc. (ARA) with oversight from the Telemedicine and Advanced Technology Research Center (TATRC) under award W81XWH-13-2-0068.

+The %BioGears original core technical team is now at Kitware and is leveraging the company's expertise in medical computing and its history of maintaining and caring for open-source projects.
+We are working to create a stable environment for the engine to thrive and be active.
+With our fork, the code bases has diverged quickly from the %BioGears codebase to support our current architectural plan.
+We hope to continue collaborating with %BioGears.

-## How do I get The Physiology Engine?
+## How do I get the physiology engine?

-The Physiology Engine lives in a GitLab public repository <a href="https://gitlab.kitware.com/physiology/engine">here</a>.
+The physiology engine lives in a GitLab public repository <a href="https://gitlab.kitware.com/physiology/engine">here</a>.

-## What can the Physiology Engine do?
+## What can the physiology engine do?

 An instance of an engine models a single patient's physiology.
 - The patient is defined by parameters, such as height, weight, systolic and diastolic pressure.